The 1941 Liberty Half Dollar: A Silent Witness to America’s Resilience

 3. Try to find uncirculated coins or those which have been issued in proof grade, as they retain their original detail.

 4. Use professional and up-to-date tools to evaluate your collection.
 Consider using the Coin ID Scanner app for detailed coin identification and easy management of your collection.
 Find, evaluate, store and organize information with a couple of clicks and enjoy the results while making your hobby as convenient, simple and technologically advanced as possible.
+The app can even identify modern coins like the 2016 Canada Superman coin.

 screen from Coin ID Scanner app